zacharysalloum/zacharysalloum.github.io/index.md

 <div style="flex: 1;">
   <h5 class="no-underline">
 After the assembly of the frame, the next step was mounting the Y and Z axis linear rods This was accomplished by fabricating custom parts that were 3D printed and mounted to the frame to secure the rods in place.
 Additionally, custom motor mounts were designed and mounted to attach the Y and Z axis stepper motors.
-Various other parts were also fabricated, including mounts for endstop sensors and the Y axis belt pulley mount.
+The 2 Z-axis stepper motors received shaft couplers so that leadscrews can be attached, and the Y-axis motor received a belt pulley.
+Various other parts were also fabricated and attached during this step, including mounts for endstop sensors and the Y axis belt tensioner pulley.
     </h5>
   </div>
 </div>